rickypinci/CPS-architecture/README.md

 # Replication Package: Model-based Performance Analysis for Architecting Cyber-Physical Dynamic Spaces [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4493760.svg)](https://doi.org/10.5281/zenodo.4493760)

 This is a replication package for the paper titled "Model-based Performance Analysis for Architecting Cyber-Physical Dynamic Spaces" and accepted for the IEEE International Conference on Software Architecture (ICSA 2021).
-The submitted version of the paper is included in this package and is publicly available [here](https://github.com/rickypinci/CPS-architecture/blob/main/2021-ICSA-PerfAnalysis-CPS-dynamicSpaces-submitted-version.pdf).
-We are currently working on the camera-ready version of the paper to address reviewers' comments, but there will be no changes in the showed experimental results.
+The paper is included as part of this package.
+In case of further updates we refer to the [GitHub](https://github.com/rickypinci/CPS-architecture) repository.

 ## Authors
 Riccardo Pinciroli - Gran Sasso Science Institute (Italy)<br/>